nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-search.md

 route="search:assets"
 ```

 will trigger a navigation to `/search/assets`.

-The fact of navigating to `/search/assets` will display the search filters form defined by [nuxeo-assets-search.html](https://github.com/nuxeo/nuxeo-dam/blob/8.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/nuxeo-assets-search.html) in the left drawer menu content.
-Note that this is only possible because it is convention based:
+Navigating to `/search/assets` will display the search filters form defined by [nuxeo-assets-search.html](https://github.com/nuxeo/nuxeo-dam/blob/8.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/nuxeo-assets-search.html) in the left drawer menu content.
+Note that this is only possible because it is convention-based:
  - [nuxeo-assets-search.html](https://github.com/nuxeo/nuxeo-dam/blob/8.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/nuxeo-assets-search.html) is deployed in the `$NUXEO_SERVER/nxserver/nuxeo.war/ui/search` directory.
- - the name of [nuxeo-assets-search.html](https://github.com/nuxeo/nuxeo-dam/blob/8.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/nuxeo-assets-search.html) is of the form `nuxeo-{searchName}-search.html` where `{searchName}` is *assets* and matches the second part of the routing directive:
+ - the name of [nuxeo-assets-search.html](https://github.com/nuxeo/nuxeo-dam/blob/8.10/nuxeo-dam-web-ui/src/main/resources/web/nuxeo.war/ui/search/nuxeo-assets-search.html) is in the form `nuxeo-{searchName}-search.html` where `{searchName}` is `assets` and matches the second part of the routing directive:
  ```properties
  route="search:assets"
  ```